List of caves in Slovenia: List of longest and deepest caves

 It includes all the caves in the Slovenian cave registry, at least 1,000 m long and at least 300 m deep (March 2023).

-The list is sorted on a cave score, obtained as a sum of normalized length (divided by the length of the longest cave, multiplied by 100) and depth (divided by the depth of the deepest cave times 100) - maximal possible score would be 200.
+The list is sorted on a cave score, obtained as a sum of normalized length (divided by the length of the longest cave, multiplied by 100) and depth (divided by the depth of the deepest cave times 100); the maximum possible score would be 200.